 MV Marco Polo Overview

 Something else that is special about Marco Polo diving safaris is the number of dives included.
-Twenty two dives, which include four night dives and several at the world-famous Richelieu Rock, are more than enough for even the most enthusiastic scuba divers.
+22 dives and several at the world-famous Richelieu Rock, are more than enough for even the most enthusiastic scuba divers.
 Also, because it sails from & returns to Phuket, you can visit the excellent but rarely-dived dive sites at the south of The Similans.
 These include Shark Fin Reef and Boulder City.

 The boat has twin cabins with bunk beds, double cabins for couples, and a honeymoon suite, which gets prime position at the front of the boat.
-There are several options and levels of comfort and price, but everyone gets a good night’s sleep.
-The Bauer tank-filling compressor is almost inaudible and cabins with air conditioning come with independent controls.
-This may sound normal, but some Similan liveaboards offer air conditioning which passengers can’t control themselves.
-There is plenty of space for just 14 guests to relax, socialize, or find somewhere to be alone.
+New for October 2021, all cabins have air conditioning and private en-suite bathrooms.
+There is plenty of space for just 12 lucky guests to relax, socialize, or find somewhere to be alone.
 And there’s a large, covered diving deck for everyone to enter or exit the water safely.

 Like most Similan diving boats, MV Marco Polo and her crew make sure that each diving group is small and the levels of divers in each group are similar.
 This is the best way to ensure that everyone enjoys the best underwater experience possible and can spend up to an hour on each dive.
 Before, between and after each day’s diving there is delicious food served, which includes both Thai and European cuisine.
 Comforts, such as audio and visual entertainment systems are available for relaxing or showing the day’s diving videos.